Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: Mathematical study of some fixed points of

 \section{Mathematical study of some fixed points of $\widehat{\mathfrak{P}}_r$}

 In this section, based on the periodic patterns detected by the numerical investigations presented in Section \ref{SSECTSimulIndivOrbit}, we will study rigorously such periodic patterns, corresponding to fixed points of the mapping $\big(\widehat{\mathfrak{P}}_r\big)^n$, for a certain period $n \in \mathbb{N}^*$.
 More precisely, we will investigate the respective ranges of existence and stability of two different patterns, the first being $132312$, observed for many restitution coefficients stretching from $0.24$ and $0.6$, the second being $132^2312^2$, which was not observed in the simulations of individual orbits.\\ The objective of the present section is then twofold: first, confirm that the numerical observations reflects indeed the existence of stable periodic orbits for $\big(\widehat{\mathfrak{P}}_r\big)^n$, and second, to understand better the candidate periodic patterns, belonging to the countable families \eqref{EQUATPattr_AntiPalin}-\eqref{EQUATPattrPalinCmplx}, that were not observed in numerical simulations.
 In both cases, we will rely on a rigorous mathematical study of particular orbits of $\widehat{\mathfrak{P}}_r$.\\ We observe that we will adapt the tools developed in \cite{CDKK999} to study the self-similar collapses.
 In our case, the study turns out to be simpler, as the stability of the periodic orbits of $\widehat{\mathfrak{P}}_r$ can be performed by studying only the piecewise linear mapping $\mathfrak{P}$.
+In other words, in the present case we have only to study the properties of the products of matrices $P_i$ (which corresponds essentially to the study of the matrices $A$, $B$ and $C$ in \cite{CDKK999}), whereas in \cite{CDKK999} this study has to be supplemented with a careful investigation of the evolution of the relative positions between the physical particles.